Luke E. Laumann

 Luke Laumann is a partner in the Firm's Mergers & Acquisitions practice group.
 Mr. Laumann represents domestic and international buyers and sellers in private and public domestic, and cross-border mergers and acquisitions, joint ventures and private investments in a broad range of industries.

-Luke is recognized as a Next Generation Partner for Private Equity Buyouts by The Legal 500 US (2022).
+Luke is recognized as a Next Generation Partner for Private Equity Buyouts by The Legal 500 US (2022 and 2023).
 Additionally, he was a recipient of a "40 under 40 Emerging Leaders Award" by The M&A Advisor (2018).
 He is also listed as a leading individual for Private Equity in the United States by Euromoney (2022).

 Representative transactions include the representation of: